-The Norwegians have a word dugnad can best be described as a type of civic and communal mindset where people get together and volunteer to fix, clean, paint or tidy things up for the betterment of their community.
+The Norwegian word, Dugnad, can best be described as a type of civic and communal mindset where people get together and volunteer to fix, clean, paint or tidy things up for the betterment of their community.
 Dugnads are organized in neighborhoods, blocks of flats, at summer homes, marinas, mountain cabins even at schools and especially places of work.
 It can be summed up as a time of coming together and contributing.

 Recently the World Economic Forum released a study ranking countries on their ability to convert economic growth into well-being for their citizens.
 Norway came out on top.
 While there are many reasons for this, I’m sure no small one is their focus on community engagement in the form of dugnads.

-Community 3.0 connects local businesses to its customers by solving their community’s problems directly.
+Community 3.0 connects local businesses and organizations to its customers by solving their community’s problems directly.
 These are our version of the Norwegian dugnad.
-I call these participating businesses, Front Porches.
+I call these participants, Front Porches.
 They are hubs of civic involvement and volunteerism.
-Imagine a social hub where like-minded can come together under no condition of hierarchy or pre-determined authority to just do good for the community we all live in.
+Imagine a social hub where like-minded can come together under no condition of hierarchy or predetermined authority to just do good for the community we all live in.

-The key to making all this happen is not through existing channels and the status quo – but rather through a network of outliers.
-Outliers have always been the ones to make change, to innovate and move society to the next level.
-But the answer is not to tear down.
+The key to making all this happen is not through existing channels though.
 The solution is creating a new system, a new society, that runs parallel to the existing one … “a society within a society.”
 This new society will be the ones of ideas and inclusion, not one of maintaining the existing power structure.
 This new society of outliers is us, Community 3.0.
 By uniting ourselves and those around us – we will be able to create a community that is inclusive and built for and by everyone … not just those tasked with protecting the status quo and those embedded in it.

 This “society within society” built around its Front Porches is the agenda and purpose of Community 3.0.